How to Make a Chic Butler’s Tray Table from Thrifty Finds

 An ordinary TV tray goes from cheap to chic when a wicker basket is placed on top.

 Don’t like baskets?
-How about a chic modern look?
+How about creating a chic traditional look?
 Spray paint the TV table black and place a $4.00 thrift store silver tray on top.

 Other Places to Use a Butler’s Table:

 - Eating Alfresco?
-Place the stand next to the table and bring out the food on the tray.
+Place the stand next to the main dining table and bring out the food on the tray.
 This gives you extra table space.

 Make it shabby, make it chic, make it rustic, make it simply – in your own style!

 To see the other ways I transformed this guest room on a budget, don’t miss how to Update a Hand Me Down Dresser.
 Make a Bed Hanging to add focal point.
 Add No-Sew Drapery Panels and hang them on PVC Curtain Rod and Finials.